vramana/cherow/README.md

 ```

 ### Comments and comment collection

 Single line, multiline and HTML comments are supported by Cherow, and the parser can be instructed to collect comments by setting the `comments option` to either an array or an function.

 The type of each comment can either be `Line` for a single-line comment (`//`) og Block for a MultiLineComment (`/* */`).

-**Note** that if the location tracking isn't enabled, an empty object will be returned, and if the `ranges option` isn't set - `undefined` will be returned.
+**Note** If the location tracking isn't enabled, an empty object will be returned, and if the `ranges option` isn't set - `undefined` will be returned.

 A function will be called with the following parameters